 University of Glasgow

-If you have some time to spare, you may also want to visit the Glasgow University, on the other side of the river from Kelvingrove Park.
+If you have some time to spare, you may also want to visit Glasgow University, on the other side of the river from Kelvingrove Park.

-Founded in 1451, this is one of the oldest universities in the English-speaking countries.
+Founded in 1451, this is one of the oldest universities in English-speaking countries.
 The buildings are beautiful and there are some really impressive parts, but probably the most remarkable sight is the University Cloisters.
 Well worth a quick visit!

 Glasgow Botanic Gardens by the River Kelvin were founded by Glasgow botanist Thomas Hopkirk in 1817.
 The famous glasshouses housing the national collection of tree ferns, along with plants from tropical rainforests, were installed decades later.
 Don’t miss the Kibble Palace – the most notable glasshouse of them all.